GorginZ/Book_marketplace/README.md

 **Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?**

-I've been a student at Monash uni the last 6 or so years, and thankfully most of the texts I needed were research papers, however it was impossible not to notice at the beginning and end of every semester hundreds of students posting trying to sell or swap their extremely expensive textbooks, or waiting textbook in hands to meet a student infront of the library to hand over the book/cash.
+I've been a student at Monash uni the last 6 or so years, and thankfully most of the texts I needed were research papers, however it was impossible not to notice at the beginning and end of every semester hundreds of students posting on student facebook groups trying to sell or swap their extremely expensive textbooks, or waiting textbook in hand to meet a student infront of the library to hand over the book/cash.

 Libraries usually only hold one or two copies of an essential required text, and they may only be borrowed for a 7 or 14 day period.
 Most unis no longer have student run co-ops as student unions have become less relevant and more of booze-cruise organisers.

+It's annoying and expensive to buy and also re-sell textbooks as a student.
 My app aims to be a platform for uni-students to sell and also buy textbooks from other students across campuses across the country.
 This is particularly useful if a text is not particularly common/popular, as it widens the scope beyond a facebook uni gossip group.

 The idea is that students can search for relevant texts easily, Listings will be organised by category, title, author, keywords and ISBN and can be mailed to the buyer or picked up if appropriate.
 This app can contribute to making second hand textbook selling and buying a bit more convenient and more broadly acessable.

 **Describe your project’s models in terms of the relationships (active record associations) they have with each other**

+Please also see code comments for how I implement the scopes and methods that come with certain associations I have declared between my models.

 The **Listing** model belongs to user, which allows for a join table between a user and associated listings, which is useful, but also the additional dependent destroy association appended to belongs_to establishes a dependency relationship wherein if the user is deleted so are the listings.
 This is to help ensure only relevant and useful data remains in the database and no listings that have no user will be available to buy (which would obviously cause problems!)